Help Center

 Logging In

-You can log in to the library catalog to view your checkouts, make use of lists and other features of the online catalog.
+Log in to the library catalog to view your checkouts, make use of lists and other features of the online catalog.

 My Account login options include one integrated with the campus single sign-on and one for guest borrowers.
-The guest borrower login involves a PIN, which is also required for all borrowers logging in via the MyLibrary! mobile app.

 Watch Library Catalog Login for a brief demo.*